Provide the information below or call us at:856.861.4236

 Client-Focused Residential Real Estate Litigators Defend the Rights and Interests of Property Owners in Cases in Camden County, Burlington County, and throughout New Jersey

-At Gelman Law, LLC, our New Jersey residential real estate attorneys have extensive knowledge of the law and experience in the New Jersey legal system.
+At Gelman Law, LLC, our New Jersey residential real estate lawyer has extensive knowledge of the law and experience in the New Jersey legal system.
 You can trust that our legal team will put our expertise to work on behalf of you and your family, fighting to protect your legal rights, interests, and potentially even your home.

 Contact us today to schedule an initial consultation with a member of our legal team about your case.
 Having our firm in your corner in your New Jersey residential real estate litigation case can help you resolve your matter as efficiently as possible while getting you and your family the outcome you need and deserve.

 Types of Residential Real Estate Litigation Our Firm Can Help You With

 Litigation involving residential real estate can arise from all different kinds of disputes.
 Our knowledgeable litigators can help you and your family if you are facing residential real estate litigation matters such as:

 - Title issues, including actions to quiet title, resolving gaps in the chain of title, or clearing clouds on the title such as easements or tax liens

 - Challenging the assessment of local property taxes

 - Resolving boundary disputes

 - Enforcement of existing easements, limiting excessive easements, terminating abandoned easements, or establishing new easements necessary for the reasonable enjoyment of your property